-I started reading the book after seeing the film, also titled Their Finest, a British period comedy-drama about the making of a propaganda film and life on the home front during The Blitz in the Second World War.
+I was inspired to read the book after watching the film version — a British period comedy-drama about making propaganda films and life on the home front in London during The Blitz.
 (I reviewed the film version, justly rated 4 1/2 stars on Rotten Tomatoes, in an earlier blog post.)

-Catrin Cole is young, inexperienced, but talented scriptwriter who is seconded to the Ministry of Information to work with Tom Buckley and his crusty, older writing partner, to provide a woman’s perspective on the Ministry’s propaganda films.
+Catrin Cole is a young, inexperienced, but talented scriptwriter who is seconded to the Ministry of Information.
+Catrin is assigned to work with Tom Buckley and his crusty older writing partner to provide a woman’s perspective on the Ministry’s propaganda films.

 While the film departs from the book in several areas (for instance, a couple of central characters in the book were completely missing from the film version!), I enjoyed both.
-A reluctant actor in the Dunkirk film is Ambrose Hilliard, a star of stage and film in the 1920s, who refuses to believe his stardom has dimmed with the passing of the years.
+A reluctant actor in the Dunkirk film is Ambrose Hilliard, a star of stage and film in the 1920s, who refuses to believe his stardom has dimmed with the passing years.

-Superbly played by Bill Nighy in the film, Hilliard’s thoughts and dialogue in the book are full of acerbic wit and had me laughing out loud, all the more so because it was so easy to imagine Bill Nighy delivering them!
+Superbly played by Bill Nighy in the film, Hilliard’s thoughts and dialogue in the book are full of acerbic wit and had me laughing out loud, all the more so because it was so easy to imagine Nighy delivering them!

 So if you’d like a good read and a good film, I thoroughly recommend reading and watching OR watching and reading, Their Finest by Lissa Evans.

 © 2017 Robert Fairhead